wireapp/wire-docs/src/understand/overview.md

 Traffic destined to the backend API is sent through the Wire Messaging Load Balancer, Through the first Nginx ingress, through the NginZ Ingress (assuming it is authorized!), then onward to the service designated for that endpoint.
 NginZ contains the knowledge of which service a given endpoint needs to go to, as well as the type of authentication required to reach that endpoint.

 ### Wire Calling Cluster
-Wire's calling services are divided into two: 1<->1 calling is performed through a modified version of coturn, while conference calling goes through a Wire-developed service, called SFT.
-Both of these services follow a similar model: They have a signaling phase, where call participants can create, join, and end calls, and a "in-call" phase, where call traffic is actually transfered. during the "in-call" phase, both services open a UDP port which all call participants communicate with, which is where the call "happens".
+Wire's calling services are divided into two: 1<->1 calling is performed through a modified version of Coturn, while conference calling goes through a Wire-developed service, called SFT.
+Both of these services follow a similar model: They have a signaling phase, where call participants can create, join, and end calls, and a "in-call" phase, where call traffic is actually transferred. during the "in-call" phase, both services open a UDP port which all call participants communicate with, which is where the call "happens".
 All callers participating in a call will be contacting the calling service on the same UDP port.

 Communications from your end users to your Wire Calling Cluster need to go both through a load balancer, AND through one or more firewalls.
 The load balancer handles HTTPS traffic to `https://sft1.example.com/` and other SFT domains, while the firewalls handle the UDP traffic.

 #### Coturn
-For one-to-one calls (calls initiated in a 1:1 conversation), coturn is used.
-Our release of coturn is extended for DDOS prevention, federated calling support, and has a modified authentication API.
+For one-to-one calls (calls initiated in a 1:1 conversation), Coturn is used.
+Our release of Coturn is extended for DDOS prevention, federated calling support, and has a modified authentication API.

 When a Wire user in a 1:1 conversation tries to place a call, the participating clients first try to find a route directly between them.
 If a route can be found, call data is routed between the clients directly, completely bypassing the backend.

 Only when the above fails, does the user's Wire client rely on the backend for call content relaying.
 This means calls can be succeeding even when the backend is completely unreachable.

 ##### Signaling
 During the signaling phase, Wire clients will attempt to discover each other directly.
 This works well for people residing on the same network; they do not even need to be able to reach the calling server to have a call!
-While they are trying to discover each other, the client initiating the call will also attempt to reserve a call relay on each of your coturn servers.
+While they are trying to discover each other, the client initiating the call will also attempt to reserve a call relay on each of your Coturn servers.

 If the Wire clients can directly talk to one another, they will cancel their reservations.
-If they recieve a reservation, they will cancel any other reservation requests in-flight, reserving only one call relay point.
-This gives us direct connections when possible, and when it's not possible, the call relay will stand up on the quickest-to-respond coturn server.
+If they receive a reservation, they will cancel any other reservation requests in-flight, reserving only one call relay point.
+This gives us direct connections when possible, and when it's not possible, the call relay will stand up on the quickest-to-respond Coturn server.

-Wire clients attempting to place a call will connect to port 3678 of `coturn0.example.com` and other coturn domains, to reserve a call relay.
+Wire clients attempting to place a call will connect to port 3678 of `coturn0.example.com` and other Coturn domains, to reserve a call relay.
 This traffic will arrive at a firewall in your environment, where it will be sent directly to a specific node in the calling kubernetes cluster, where the coturn process will handle the traffic directly.

 ##### Calling
 Once a call relay has been reserved, all participants will be notified of it over Wire messages, by telling the participants the IP and port to connect to.
 They will all connect through the appropriate calling firewall (identified by IP), and traffic will be sent directly to a specific kubernetes node.